This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 Choose which muscle groups you want to include in your circuit exercises; however, do keep symmetry in mind:

 - Don’t neglect your hamstrings and glutes (the quads will hog all the leg work if you let them).

-- If you’re going to train shoulders, remember to hit the posterior deltoids as well.
+- If you train shoulders, remember to hit the posterior deltoids.

 - Prioritize your core – include exercises for your lower abdominals, obliques, and lower back.

-If you want individual exercise ideas to place within your circuits, visit the links included within this article or visit my Evidence-Based Fitness category on this site – it’s loaded with ideas.
+If you want individual exercise ideas to place within your circuits, visit the links in this article or visit my Evidence-Based Fitness category on this site – it’s loaded with ideas.
 The video below has exercise ideas, too.

 Most of the time I workout, I do what everyone else does: listen to motivating music on my earbuds.

-However, every now and then, I’ll workout without music or podcasts.
+However, now and then, I’ll workout without music or podcasts.

-The reason I do that is that exercising without wearing earbuds is a different experience.
+I do that because exercising without wearing earbuds is a different experience.

 It’s also a good thing to be able to hear your surroundings.
-Though I will sometimes use earbuds when running on trails, I never use them when I’m running on the side of the road with cars.
-(Ask anyone who has gone to a grief group and they will likely report that a surprising number of widows and widowers in the support group had spouses who were hit by cars while running or biking.)
+Though I sometimes use earbuds when running on trails, I never use them when running on the side of the road with cars.
+(Ask anyone who has gone to a grief group, and they will likely report that a surprising number of widows and widowers in the support group had spouses hit by cars while running or biking.)

 Also, let’s face it, earbuds are kind of anti-social.

-TIP: sterilize your earbuds every now and then, so that you don’t get ear infections.
+TIP: sterilize your earbuds now and then to avoid ear infections.